top of page

 Chillies are a powerhouse of nutrition.
 They are particularly high in vitamin C, which is crucial for supporting your immune system during winter.
 Just one medium chilli can provide approximately 20% of your daily vitamin C needs.

 Additionally, chillies are loaded with antioxidants and compounds known for their anti-inflammatory properties.
-This combination can be particularly beneficial when you're more likely to catch colds or flu during winter.
+This combination can be particularly beneficial when you're more likely to catch colds or flu during the winter.

 How to Incorporate Chillies into Your Winter Diet